Miami Rodent Control: Rat Removal & Mice Extermination Services

 Also known as the brown rat, the Norway rat is the larger of these two species.
 Unlike its cousin, the Norway rat has been selectively bred for roles such as laboratory rats and pets.

 They can usually be found around your cupboards if you stock cereal or oat products, a favored part of their diet.
+If they are eating your breakfast, you certainly need One Two Tree Rodent Control services.

 Scientific Name: Mus